UbiquityRobotics/demos/fiducial_follow/README.md

 * `target_fiducial`: the fiducial we are following.
 Use `none` to start idle.
 Default `fid_49`.
 * `min_dist`: the minimum distance in meters to consider it followed.
 Default `0.4`.
 * `max_dist`: the maximum distance in meters where we will try to follow.
 Default `4.5`.
+* `max_linear_rate`: the maximum approach speed we will use when following straight ahead in meters per sec.
+Default `1.0`.
+* `max_angular_rate`: the maximum rotation speed we will use when following and must turn in radians per sec.
+Default `1.2`.
 * `search_for_target`: rotate to find the fiducial if it is not in view.
 Default `True`.
 * `lost_angular_rate`: angular rotation rate in radians per sec used in searching.
 Default `0.6`.
 * `drive_rate`: rate in meters per second for the simple drive commands.
 Default `0.4`.